Blotch3D/Blotch3D/README.md

     need the appropriate Visual Studio add-on and you will need to create a separate project for that platform.)

-5. Use IntelliSense to see the reference documentation, or view the Doxygen output of it in "Blotch3D\_Reference\_Manual.pdf".
+5. Use IntelliSense to see the reference documentation, or see the "Blotch3DManual.pdf".

 Introduction
 ============